• Skip to main content

 I’ve groused about this before, so I won’t bore you with a rehash of my gripe here.
 Let’s just say I would much prefer to have the SIG DAK trigger on this gun and leave it at that.

-The sights are standard SIGLITE sights: “three dot” style with tritium vial inserts.
+The sights are standard SIGLITE sights: three-dot style with tritium vial inserts.
 In non-stress conditions, these sights work fine.
-I prefer something different for actual self defense work, but you have to go to the aftermarket for that.
+I prefer something different for actual self-defense work, but you have to go to the aftermarket for that.

 The tritium inserts do provide an advantage in low light conditions.
 They seem a little weak for my tastes, but they are useable.
 As I get older (not old – just older), experience and weakening eyes have both taught me that a big, bright front sight is the best thing to have to ensure you are putting rounds on target.
-The sights standard on the vast majority of handguns aren’t quite doin’ it for me – it isn’t just a SIG thing.
+The sights standard on the vast majority of handguns aren’t quite doing it for me – it isn’t just a SIG thing.

-I’m not a Navy SEAL
+Final Thoughts: I’m not a Navy SEAL

 I’m not a tank mechanic in the Navy SEALs or some other high-speed mall-ninja operator.
 But I do carry a SIG P226R daily for the express purpose of combat.
 Mine is holding up quite well in the normal elements that I encounter (sun, humidity, rain and salt air.)
 Thus far, I’ve had no issues with surface rust or other corrosion.
 This is an improvement over my classic P226.